 To reduce potential travel hazards for students, the Institution may be closed for class, lab, and/or clinical experiences due to certain weather conditions and at the discretion of the President.
-The Institution's jurisdiction is in Monroe County.
-A decision will be made and will be announced on the following TV stations: WROC Channel 8, Spectrum News Channel 9, WHEC Channel 10, WHAM 13.
 A closure message will be posted to the learning management system and associated social media pages.
 It is the student's responsibility to check for closures utilizing the above.